OpenAMP/openamp-docs/protocol_details/lifecyclemgmt_overview.rst

     - Allow the host software applications to load the code and data sections of the remote firmware image to appropriate locations in memory for in-place execution
     - Release the remote processor from reset to start execution of the remote firmware
-    - Establish RPMsg communication channels for run-time communications with the remote context
+    - Establish RPMsg communication channels for runtime communications with the remote context
     - Shut down the remote software context and processor when its services are not needed
     - Provide an API for use in the remote application context that allows the remote applications to seamlessly initialize the remoteproc system and establish communication channels with the host context